By Vineeth Polisetti, Director · Published 2026-04-28 · 9 min read

 "Show me the lubrication map."
 A schematic or list of every lubrication point in the plant, the product used, and the food-contact classification (H1/H2/non-contact).
 If you don't have this, you fail this audit point immediately.

-"Show me the supplier authorization."
-A letter from Castrol India (or via your authorized distributor) confirming you are an authorized buyer.
+"Show me the supplier authorisation."
+A letter from Castrol India (or via your authorised distributor) confirming you are an authorised buyer.
 This is to verify the lubricant didn't enter the plant through a parallel-import or refilled drum.

 "Show me the chain of custody."
 Records linking each delivery to the specific machines or areas where the lubricant was used.
 Date, drum/batch number, dispense location.
 Most plants implement this through a simple log book or ERP record.